Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Introduction

-The Dirichlet energy, which is the squared norm of graph gradient flows on Hilbert space of edges, provides a measure of smoothness on the graph.
-A natural formulation of semi-supervised learning (SSL) would be to minimize the Dirichlet energy to ensure smoothness, subject to label constraints at some of the vertices~\citep{SSL-NIPS2004,SSL-COLT2004,SSL-DAGM2005,SSL-arXiv2023}.
-We show that this may suffer from what we term as \textit{over-smoothing during training (OST)}: changing the node features will not affect the output representation at the nodes during training if the Hilbert spaces and the gradient operator are not defined as functions of the node features.
-The independence of output from features can be mitigated in SSL by making the vertex and edge spaces as well as the gradient operator depend on the node features.
-However, we show that over-smoothing may still be present if we use graph representations obtained by minimizing the Dirichlet energy for tasks such as graph classification or graph regression.
-These problems do not have label constraints during the inference process and may converge to a constant function over all nodes regardless of the input features, a problem we call \textit{over-smoothing during inference (OSI)}.
+We define the \textit{parameterized Dirichlet energy} as the squared norm of the parameterized graph gradient flows on the edge Hilbert space, providing a measure of smoothness over a graph.
+We show that the implicit graph diffusion can be viewed as a fixed-point equilibrium equation of an optimization problem that aims to minimize the Dirichlet energy to ensure smoothness, subject to constraints, e.g. label constraints, at some vertices~\citep{SSL-NIPS2004,SSL-COLT2004}.
+We identify that if our graph parameterizations are not formulated as functions of node features, the implicit graph diffusion may suffer from the same issue as characterized in some explicit GNNs (see e.g., \citet{OS-AAAI2018,DGC-NIPS2021}), which we term as \textit{over-smoothing during training (OST)}: the output node representations are independent of the input node features during training.
+Furthermore, for tasks without node label constraints during inference, e.g., graph classification, the graph representations obtained by directly minimizing the Dirichlet energy may converge to a constant function over all nodes, regardless of input features.
+We call this phenomenon, which has also been observed in a graph neural diffusion model by \citet{GRAND++-ICLR2022}, as \textit{over-smoothing during inference (OSI)}.

-To overcome both over-smoothing issues, we derive our implicit graph diffusion layer through a constrained Dirichlet energy minimization problem which constrains the representation to be close to the node features.
-This provides a smooth representation, as defined by the learned edge geometry and gradient operator, while trading off the information in the node features, as measured by the learned vertex distance function.
-Furthermore, we demonstrate that with an appropriate hyperparameter that is larger than the largest eigenvalue of the parameterized graph Laplacian, our framework has a unique equilibrium and simply iterating the fixed-point equation will converge quickly to the equilibrium.
+Based on our framework, we design a new implicit GNN model, Dirichlet Implicit Graph Neural Network (DIGNN), whose implicit graph diffusion layer is derived from a parameterized Dirichlet energy minimization problem with constraints on input node features.
+The incorporation of parameterizations and constraints related to node features allows DIGNN to learn the graph metrics while avoiding OST and OSI.
+We derive the graph diffusion convergence results and transductive generalization bounds for DIGNN, demonstrating that with an appropriately chosen hyperparameter greater than the \textit{largest eigenvalue} of the parameterized graph Laplacian, DIGNN has a unique equilibrium and guarantees quick convergence rates and strong generalization bounds.
+Moreover, our findings reveal a significant link between convergence and generalization properties for implicit GNNs, indicating that superior generalization capability requires fast convergence for implicit graph diffusion.